-The GLOA Observation program was implemented two years ago and serves the Association in three primary ways.
-By improving the GLOA’s training program, ensuring that all members are meeting the high standards set by the Association and as a key component of the Officials Certification Program.
+The GLOA Observation program was implemented in 2013 and serves the Association in three primary ways.
+It improves the GLOA’s training program, ensures that all members meet the high standards set by the Association, and is as a key component of the Officials Classification Program.

 - Mike Collver

 - Andy Halperin